artsy/eigen/docs/testing.md

 - We refer to this guide 👉 [How should I query?](https://callstack.github.io/react-native-testing-library/docs/how-should-i-query/) from `@testing-library/react-native` for querying components

+Based on the [Guiding Principles](https://testing-library.com/docs/guiding-principles/), your test should resemble how users interact with your code (component, page, etc.) as much as possible.

+Therefore we prefer using `screen.getByText`, `screen.getByDisplayValue`, etc, and as a last resort use a `testID` with `screen.getByTestId`.

 In our code base there is some "Old fashioned" testing used for Class components for example since they can only be used using the old way in combination with QueryRenderer etc

 The "new fashion" testing uses > relay v13 and we now prefer to use hooks whenever possible.
 We would for example use `useLazyLoadQuery` instead of a `QueryRenderer`.

+- [`relay-test-utils`](https://relay.dev/docs/guides/testing-relay-components/) is the framework we use for testing relay components, creating mock environments etc.

+- We don’t use snapshot tests; they produce too much churn for too little value.
+It’s okay to test that a component doesn’t throw when rendered, but use [`extractText`](https://github.com/artsy/eigen/blob/4c7c9be69ab1c2095f4d2fed11a040b1bde6eba8/src/lib/tests/extractText.ts) (or similar) to test the actual component tree.

 Our preferred methods to use are marked with a ⭐️, while the ones we'd like to avoid are marked as ❗️ depracated.